-3.2.1 Drugs, alcohol and tobacco
+3.2.1 Drug, alcohol and tobacco

-In 2021, 1,330 people died from drug-related deaths.
-That is nine fewer than the previous year but still one of the largest numbers ever recorded.
+In 2020, 1,339 people died from drug-related deaths.
+That is up 5% on the previous year and the largest number ever recorded.
 Drug-related deaths have been increasing since 1996 but since 2013 the upward trend has been steeper.
 In the same year, 1,190 people died alcohol-specific deaths - up 16% on 2019.
 The rates of both alcohol-specific and drugs-related deaths are much higher in our most deprived communities compared to our least deprived ones.

-In 2018 - the last year for which we have data - an estimated 9,360 people died from smoking-related causes.
+In 2018 - the last year we have data - an estimated 9,360 people died from smoking-related causes.
 One in five men in Scotland smoked cigarettes - although this is not evenly spread across the population.
 In our poorest neighbourhoods as many as one in three men smoke.
-Since smoking is so harmful, causing a range of illnesses, this is an important and preventable cause of health inequalities.
+Since smoking is so harmful, causing a range of illnesses, this is an important and preventable driver of health inequalities.